mearns/isomorphic-page-renderer/README.md

     *   `initialStateElementId`: The ID of the element into which the initial state has been embedded.
         Your `render` function probably doesn't actually need this, since it is already included in the `embeddableState`.
+    The `render` function should return the generated HTML as a string, or a _thenable_ that fulfills with the generated HTML.

 #### `::getCurrentState({[dispatchSetupEvents]}) -> Promise<Object>`